Connecticut Office of the Attorney General: U.S. District Court Grants Preliminary Approval of First Settlements in Multistate Litigation Against Generic Drug Manufacturers Over Conspiracies to Inflate Prices and Limit Competition

 If you bought certain generic prescription drugs in the United States between January 1, 2010 and December 31, 2018, you could be eligible for money

 HARTFORD, Conn., Jan.
-13, 2025 /PRNewswire/ -- Settlements have been reached with some generic prescription drug manufacturers in a lawsuit alleging that consumers paid artificially inflated prices for generic prescription drugs.
+14, 2025 /PRNewswire-HISPANIC PR WIRE/ -- Settlements have been reached with some generic prescription drug manufacturers in a lawsuit alleging that consumers paid artificially inflated prices for generic prescription drugs.
 To date, the Settling Defendants are: Heritage Pharmaceuticals Inc. and Emcure Pharmaceuticals Ltd.

 The lawsuit continues against all other Non-Settling Defendant drug manufacturers: Actavis, Amneal, Apotex Corp., Ascend, Aurobindo, Bausch, Breckinridge, Citron, Dr. Reddy's, Emcure, Fougera (see Sandoz), G&W, Glenmark, Greenstone, Lannett, Lupin, Mallinckrodt (bankruptcy), Mayne Pharma, Mylan, Par Pharmaceutical (bankruptcy), Perrigo, Pfizer, Sandoz, Sun, Taro, Teligent (bankruptcy), Teva, Upsher-Smith, Wockhardt, and Zydus.